 x − 2(5) = −9

 Nothing cancels here, but I can multiply to create a cancellation.
-I can multiply the first equation by 4, and this will set up the y-terms to cancel.
+(As long as I multiply both sides of the equation by the same value, I won't have changed anything in mathematical terms.
+But I may be able to change things in practical terms, to create a cancellation.)
+If I multiply the first equation by 4, this will set up the y-terms to cancel.

 Solving this, I get that x = 2.
-I'll use the first equation for backsolving, because the coefficients are smaller.
+I'll use the first equation for backsolving, because the coefficients are smaller (and I'm lazy).

 2(2) − y = 9